cisco/cisco-network-puppet-module/docs/README-develop-types-providers.md

-# Creating Cisco NX-OS Types and Providers
+# Developing Cisco NX-OS Types and Providers

 #### Table of Contents